College Planning & Application and Essay Counseling

-“I don’t think I mentioned it before, but I really think your partnership with Ivana made some lasting, positive impressions.
+“I really think your partnership with Ivana made some lasting, positive impressions.
 She was already a super academic writer and analytical thinker, but she is very modest and had a great deal of trouble starting her common app essay, partly because she did not know how to talk about herself.
 She also had no experience with creative writing.
 After your exercises, brainstorming techniques, and encouragement, she worked very hard on her common app essay and felt extremely good about the finished product.
 More important, she gained a new sense of confidence about expressing thoughts about herself and also enjoyed finding various, creative ways to write, including the framing work you talk about in your book.
 She was able to quickly write all of the other college essays, including the supplemental ones, and I noticed how well she expressed personal insights.
 Her creativity, as found in her writings, also increased significantly.
 Best of all, I noticed a new sense of joy she feels writing papers of all kinds.
 I really appreciate the impact you had on her.
 I am sure that the added skills she learned will be valuable in her studies at Columbia.”

 "Being listened to is so close to being loved that most people can’t tell the difference.” - David Augsberg